The NSF has awarded the BCGC a 3.4 million dollar training grant to launch a graduate training program in the area of sustainable energy

 A list of current facutly associated with the SAGE program can be found here, and we encourage students to reach out to these and other faculty doing research relating to green energy.

 Read more about the program:

-We are now accepting applications for the inaugural SAGE IGERT cohort.
+We are now accepting applications for the 2016 SAGE IGERT cohort.
 Click here for details.

 Enrolled in a PhD program in the College of Chemistry, College of Natural Resources (including Energy & Resources Group), Haas School of Business, School of Public Health, Goldman School of Public Policy, or College of Engineering,

 Have at least 2 years remaining in your graduate program.
 (Preference will be given to students in their first 3 years of graduate school)